MASH BUS

 Rear Pull out ramp

-Rear Deck - eventually to be replaced with lift gate (rail type)
+Rear Deck - eventually to be replaced with lift gate (rail

 Spare Tire rack on roof